matthewspencer/notes/_posts/2014-08-07-ssh-keygen.md

     cat ~/.ssh/unique_key_name.pub | ssh username@server "cat >> ~/.ssh/authorized_keys"

+If either the `.ssh` directory or `authorized_keys` file don’t exist, create them with the following permissions:

+    chmod 700 ~/.ssh
+    chmod 600 ~/.ssh/authorized_keys

 Now, when logging into the server specify which key to use by setting the `-i` flag.

     ssh -i $HOME/.ssh/unique_key_name username@server